 1. Strengthen Upper And Lower Body Muscles In One Go

 When you perform plank exercises, you work all the muscles that make up your core strong.
-And you will gain all of the benefits that come with building a strong core.
+And you will gain all the benefits of building a strong core.

 In addition to working the core, plank exercises also work the following muscles: